 Difference Between ERP and Accounting Software

 What is the real difference between ERP and accounting software?
-Most people use these terms loosely without really understanding the difference between both.
-In reality, most are beginning to use the terms interchangeably.
-Knowing the difference will be able to help you compare accounting software and ERP program.
+Most people use these terms interchangeably without understanding the difference between both.
+Understanding the difference between Enterprise Resource Planning (ERP) and accounting software is important because they serve distinct but interconnected functions within an organization’s management and financial systems.

 What is Accounting Software?

 According to Wikipedia, accounting software’s definition is “Accounting software describes a type of application software that records and processes accounting transactions within functional modules such as accounts payable, accounts receivable, journal, general ledger, payroll, and trial balance.
 It functions as an accounting information system.”